U.S.-born ISIS bride: I'll have 'no problem' returning despite Trump decree

 Muthana spoke to NBC News inside her tent in a section of the al-Houl Camp in northeast Syria reserved for foreign ISIS families.
 There were no officials from the camp present during the interview.

-The site was crowded with nearly 1,600 people — all woman and children — from 48 countries, according to statistics provided by camp’s director.
+The site was crowded with nearly 1,600 people — all women and children — from 48 countries, according to statistics provided by the camp’s director.

 Inside Syrian camp where families of ISIS fighters are heldFeb.
 21, 201901:14